FDA Nutrition Innovation Strategy

 Health claims are one tool that can incentivize competition in the marketplace.
 They can show that a food component may reduce the risk of a health-related condition, such as the relationship between folate and reducing the risk of certain birth defects in children.

 In keeping with the enhanced focus on dietary patterns and food groups rather than only single nutrients, we are also interested in exploring claims for products that offer food groups for which American diets typically fall short of recommendations.
-Examples include whole grains, low-fat dairy, fruits and vegetables, and healthy oils.
+Examples of these food groups include whole grains, low-fat dairy, fruits and vegetables, and healthy oils.

-The FDA also plans to streamline its process for reviewing health claims it receives from industry to enhance the efficiency of the review process.
+The FDA also plans to streamline its process for reviewing health claim petitions it receives from industry to enhance the efficiency of the review process.
 The goal is to triage requests based on their public health significance and prioritize those that are the most meaningful and science-based.

 In addition to readability, this includes considering whether simpler names for certain ingredients, for example, use of the name "vitamin B6" for "pyridoxine" or "vitamin B12" for "cyanocobalamin," might help people better understand what’s in their food.

 The FDA can help facilitate innovation while protecting public health through food standards of identity.
 Standards of identity are mandatory requirements related to the content and production of certain food products such as bread, jam, juices, and chocolate.
 It’s important to take a fresh look at existing standards of identity in light of marketing trends and the latest nutritional science.
 The goal is to maintain the basic nature and nutritional integrity of products while allowing industry flexibility for innovation to produce more healthful foods.
 In addition to standards of identity, there are rules for naming and describing products.
-The FDA will issue a Request for Information to help guide us in developing an approach to these areas.
+The FDA issued a Request for Information on the labeling of plant-based products using dairy terms in labeling to help guide us in developing an approach to these areas.

-In addition, the Agency has announced a major educational campaign for consumers surrounding the new nutrition information that consumers will be seeing in the marketplace.
+In addition, the Agency is planning a major educational campaign for consumers surrounding the new nutrition information on the Nutrition Fact label that consumers are already seeing now on some products in the marketplace.

 Reducing sodium in the diet is the single most effective public health action related to nutrition.
 Excess sodium in the diet results in high blood pressure, which increases the risk of strokes and heart attacks.
-The FDA is committed to advancing the short-term voluntary sodium targets and will align its approach with the Dietary Reference Intake study being conducted by the National Academies.
+The FDA is committed to advancing the short-term voluntary sodium targets and is aligning its approach with the Dietary Reference Intake study released by the National Academies.
 The FDA plans to release the updated short-term targets in 2019, as well as continuing the dialogue on longer-term reduction efforts.